For Security

 Scenario 1 — Production admin access, Friday afternoon.

 An engineer needs production admin access to investigate an incident.
-They request 5-hour timed access.
-Owlie evaluates the approval policy (rule-based or Function-backed), provisions it through the connector, and starts the expiry timer.
-Four hours in, the engineer gets a self-cert prompt: "still need this?"
-They extend by another two.
-At expiry, Owlie revokes.
-The execution journal carries every step — request, approval, grant, extension, revoke.
+A request is created for 5-hour timed access.
+Owlie evaluates the approval policy (rule-based or Function-backed), provisions it through the connector, and schedules expiry.
+When the window ends, Owlie revokes automatically — a scheduled REVOKE, so no one has to remember.
+The execution journal carries every provisioning step — grant and revoke.

 Scenario 2 — Drift caught.

 A SaaS app's admin console was used to add three users to an entitlement nobody requested.
-Owlie's sync observes the change, the configured drift policy flags the additions, and a Security operator reviews.
-Two are adopted (legitimate, recorded retroactively).
-One is revoked.
-The flagged change, the decision, and the revoke all land in the same execution journal as everything else.
+Owlie's sync observes the change, and the configured drift policy flags the additions — they surface for review.
+The legitimate ones can be adopted into desired state; the rest are enforced back to Owlie's intent, which revokes the access that shouldn't be there.
+The flag, the disposition, and the revoke land in Owlie's audit trail.

 If you've looked at the rest of the market.